nguyensjsu/sp18-202-phoenix/Journals/Weekly-Scrum-Journal.md

 	* Downloaded and installed Unity
 	* Read and watched unity tutorials
 	* Added sprint task board template
-	* Created the map and terrrain for level 1
+	* Created the map and terrain for level 1
 	* added assets to the project
 	* Added potential enemy sprite to the project

 * Watcharit Maharutainont
+	* Downloaded and installed Unity
+	* Went through Unity tutorials
+	* Implemented animation for the movement of main character
+	* Wrote a script for main character's movement
+	* Implemented object collision detection for player and items

 * Phani Teja Kantamneni